-Identify if you have gaps in benefits that support their home and work life stages, for example this might be their first job, they might be expecting a baby, they may seek a promotion or be planning to retire.
+Identify if there are gaps in your benefits scheme.
+Does it support the different home and work-life stages of your employees?
+Every team member will have unique needs.
+For example, this might be one person’s first job, another might be expecting a baby, be eager to secure a promotion or be planning to retire.

-Before you can measure the level of engagement among your benefits, you need to determine if your workforce is aware of the benefits you offer.
+Before you can measure the level of engagement with your benefits, you need to determine if your workforce is aware of the benefits available to them.

-Simply enhancing communications can drive improvements.
-Consider the frequency and diversity of your initiatives – what might work for some won’t work for others.
+Enhancing communications can drive improvements.
+Consider the frequency and diversity of your initiatives — what works for some won’t work for others.

-If your organisation has a long menu of benefits for employees to choose from, helping them to select the rights ones based on their needs will boost engagement.
+If your organisation has a long menu of benefits for employees to choose from, helping them to select the right ones based on their needs will boost engagement.

 Employee benefits schemes should be regularly reviewed and updated to ensure they remain relevant to and valued by employees.

-If your employees understand their benefits, value them and are proactive at using them, you will achieve greater return from on your benefits spend.
+If your employees understand their benefits, value them and are proactive about using them, you will achieve a greater return from your benefits spend.